 Users might feel uneasy knowing that their intimate mental health details are stored and potentially accessed by app developers or third parties without their explicit consent.
 This can lead to heightened anxiety and reluctance to use the app regularly.

-Inadequate data security measures can expose sensitive information to hackers or unauthorized entities, leading to breaches that compromise user privacy and potentially cause emotional distress.
+Inadequate records security measures can expose sensitive statistics to hackers or unauthorized entities, leading to breaches that compromise user privateness and probably purpose emotional misery.

-If user data is shared or leaked, individuals might face stigma or discrimination based on their mental health status.
-This can impact their personal and professional lives, leading to social isolation or discrimination.
+If consumer information is shared or leaked, individuals would possibly face stigma or discrimination based on their mental health popularity.
+This can impact their personal and professional lives, main to social isolation or discrimination.

 There’s a risk that collected data might be used for purposes beyond mental health support, such as targeted advertising or selling to third-party entities.
 Users might feel exploited or manipulated when their vulnerabilities are monetized.